-Why Do Dogs Like to Escape From Their Crates in the First Place?
+Why Do Dogs Like to Escape in the First Place?

-As you obviously already know having your dog escape from their crate is a real problem.
+As you obviously already know having your dog get out of their crate is a real problem.
 Not only is it dangerous but it can also cost you a lot of money and wasted time dealing with these situations.
 In this article we are going to take a look at the most common reasons that dogs escape in the first place and what you can do about it.

 The reason that dogs experience this is if there has recently been a major change in routine or household.
 If this is the case then the issue should correct itself in time.
 Another possible trigger could be the death of a dog friend or family member which can take some time for them to adjust to.